 It is best to feed:

 Canned or raw diets, that contain little to no fruits, vegetables, or grains.
-Any canned cat food is better than any dry, which contains too much carbohydrate and plant-based protein.
-Meat by-products are fine for carnivores: they’re simply protein sources such as organ meats and entrails that people don’t find appetizing.
-Gravy foods tend to be high in carbs, so pates are a better choice.
+Any canned cat food is better than most dry options, which contain too much plant-based protein and carbohydrates.
+Meat by-products are fine for carnivores; they are simply protein sources such as organ meats and entrails that people do not find appetizing.
+Gravy foods tend to be high in carbohydrates, so patés are a better choice.

 - >40% meat protein (>12g/100 kcal)

 Note: these percentages are based on dry matter, metabolizable energy, unlike those on the can label.